Sergio Núñez

-Sergio Fabián Núñez Rosas (born 30 June 2000) is a Uruguayan professional footballer who plays as a forward for Danubio, on loan from Liverpool Montevideo.
+Sergio Fabián Núñez Rosas (born 30 June 2000) is a Uruguayan professional footballer who plays as a forward for Chilean club Huachipato on loan from Liverpool Montevideo.

 Career

 A youth academy graduate of Peñarol, Núñez made his professional debut on 16 August 2020 in Peñarol's 2–0 win against Boston River.
 In April 2021, he joined Cerrito on a season long loan deal.

 On 12 January 2023, Greek club AEL announced the signing of Núñez on a one-year loan deal.

+On 19 August 2026, Núñez joined Chilean club Huachipato on loan from Liverpool Montevideo.